guo-yong-zhi/DistributedTaskQueue/README.md

 Tasks tagged with `#@i` will be specified to run on a certain worker, where `i` is the worker-id.
 Multiple tags such as `#@1#@2` represent multiple alternative workers.
 If it is used with `#!`, such as `#!#@1#@2`, every worker will execute the task.
 No `#@i` tag means it can be executed on all workers, which is equivalent to having tags of all workers.
 ### Environment variables and runtime variables
 Environment variables `MASTER_SERVER`, `WORKER_NAME`, `TASK_FILE` can be configured in the worker (not necessary for the master node).
 With environment variables configured, the corresponding parameters can be omitted when running `~/runtask.sh` on the command line.
 Another environment variable `WORKERID` can be read, but not set.
 The worker-id is usually generated automatically, but you can also set it via the command line argument `--id` or the runtime variable `newid`.
-There are two important runtime variables `newtask` and `newid` that can be used to set new task file and worker-id on the fly.
-The former corresponds to the environment variable `TASK_FILE` and the positional command line parameter, and the latter corresponds to the environment variable `WORKERID` and command line arguments `-i`, `--id`.
+There are three important runtime variables `newtask`, `newid`  and `jumpto` that can be used to set new task file and worker-id on the fly. `newtask` corresponds to the environment variable `TASK_FILE` and the positional command line parameter, and `newid` corresponds to the environment variable `WORKERID` and command line arguments `-i`, `--id`.
 Using these variables, you can achieve dynamic task file jumping.
 Here is an example (`~/tasklist1.sh`):
 ```shell
 echo task1; sleep 3